barralf/deeplearning-coursera/4. Convolutional Neural Networks/README.md

 - Similarity function

 ## Triplet Loss
+Triplet loss is one of the loss functions we can use to solve the similarity in a siamese network. (compared to gradient descent and other optimizers in a usual NN).
+It will train a neural network to learn an encoding of a face image.

 `L(A, P, N) = max (||f(A) - f(P)||^2 - ||f(A) - f(N)||^2 + alpha , 0)`